DryKISS/industryui.com/components/organisms/messaging/background/README.md

-# Messaging/MessageBackground
+# Messaging/Background

-Provides a background for the messages, we have 3 examples here: Whatsapp, drykiss and blank background
+Provides a background for the messages, we have 3 examples here: Whatsapp, drykiss and blank background.